 - Heat the olive oil in a large pan over medium heat.
 Add the onion and sauté until soft and translucent, 3 to 5 minutes.
 Add the uncooked rice and stir until nicely coated with oil.
 Continue cooking, stirring continually, for about 2 minutes, then add the garlic.

 - Continue to sauté until the rice is lightly toasted and golden in color, 3 to 4 minutes more.
-Be sure to stir continually to prevent the garlic from browning.
+Be sure to stir continuously to prevent the garlic from browning.
 Remove from the heat and set aside to cool for about 10 minutes.

 - Place the pork and beef in a large bowl.
-Add the salt, pepper and the cooled onion-rice mixture.
+Add the salt, pepper, and the cooled onion-rice mixture.
 Using your hands, combine thoroughly, making sure that the seasonings and rice are evenly distributed throughout the meat.

 Make the cabbage rolls: